-Students will be admitted to math courses based on their high school math courses, as outlined in the course criteria chart: https://www.mun.ca/undergrad/fyi/charts/math-criteria.php.
-NL and Canadian students should be able to register with no problems.
-If you are an international student and you encounter a prerequisite error when you try to add Math 1090 or Math 1000 please contact admissions to ensure your grade 12 math has been entered on the registration system.
+Students will be admitted to math courses based on requirements set in the course criteria chart: https://www.mun.ca/undergrad/fyi/charts/math-criteria.php.
 If you don't have grade 12 academic math (or equivalent) then you will not be admitted to a math course.
 In that case, you should consider a program that doesn't require math, or upgrade your secondary school math (see below).

 Admission to Memorial does not grant automatic access to first year Mathematics and Statistics courses.
 All of our entry-level math & stat courses have prerequisite requirements which must be met.
 If you plan to pursue a program that requires Calculus then you should do the 'advanced' (upper level) stream of mathematics in high school which includes a rigorous treatment of algebra, functions, and trigonometry.